‘Western Australia’s Photographer of the Year’, Aaron Dowling

 Who now resides in Canada just introduced an inaugural “An Interview With” series, where he interviews photographers from around the world, learning about their creative vision and seeking to be inspired by their work and approach.
 And he kick started this of with me.

-You can read the whole interview on the Aaron Dowling Photography Website.
+You can also read the interview on the Aaron Dowling Photography Website.

 Johannes Reinhart – Documentary & Street Photographer